 Secure Project Experts

 Identify independent contractors with in-demand skills and expertise.
-Your virtual talent bench should include contractors who are experts in their field, and who have proven that they really are great at what they do.
+Your virtual talent pool should include contractors who are experts in their field, and who have proven that they really are great at what they do.
 Utilize these contractors to execute key organizational objectives and goals.
 The skills of these contractors may even inspire you to develop a new line of business or invest in new markets because they can provide the specialized expertise needed to bring your vision to life.

 Keep Lines of Communication Open